 With two fused ankles, Dave’s shinfinTM fins allow him to enjoy his pool and lake swimming again.
 Now, with the stronger kick from his fins, he swims freestyle faster.
-Furthermore, he can turn his head more easily to breathe.
-He also uses his fins to swim back crawl and breaststroke arms with a dolphin kick.
+Furthermore, he can turn his head to breathe more easily.
+He also uses his fins to swim back crawl and breaststroke arms with a dolphin/butterfly kick.
 Like other people with fused ankles, Dave finds it more comfortable to adjust the position of his fins to be a little higher up his shin, so that the fin tips reach about the middle of his feet.
 Overall, he finds his shinfinTM fins to be well-designed, unique and valuable.

 Dave’s review from Baraboo, US